 Increase Physical and Mental Flexibility

 Yoga is a physical and a mental practice.
-You can tailor the practice to suit whatever you are needing!
-Despite what kind of yoga you practice you are increasing physical flexibility by moving through poses or moving in ways you may not normally move.
+Despite which kind of yoga you practice, you are increasing physical flexibility by moving through poses or moving in ways you may not normally move.
 Movement of our muscles helps improves circulation (which can help us be more alert), as well as general flexibility.
 One of the best parts of yoga is, depending upon where you may go to practice it, you are able to practice at your own pace.
 Moving our body in ways that feel good and positive to us can decrease stress in those moments, as well as outside of the practice.

 Mental flexibility is the ability to recognize and hold multiple concepts at the same time.
 This can be much more difficult when we are stressed.
 This is helpful because it can give us a sense of organization as well as self-compassion.
 The meditative and physical aspect of yoga allows us to be more capable of tapping into our mental flexibility.